-(2) Items to train and condition dogs to fight[,] including[, but not limited to,] hides or other material used as hanging devices to strengthen or condition dogs, wooden sticks or handles used to pry open dog's jaws, performance enhancing drugs or substances, or food or water additives; and
+(2) Items to train and condition dogs to fight, including hides or other material used as hanging devices to strengthen or condition dogs, wooden sticks or handles used to pry open dog's jaws, performance enhancing drugs or substances, or food or water additives; and

-(3) The presence of any dog that appears to be a fighting dog alone or together with Animals suspected of being used as Bait Animals, including[, but not limited to,] rabbits, cats and other dogs.
+(3) The presence of any dog that appears to be a fighting dog alone or together with Animals suspected of being used as Bait Animals, including rabbits, cats and other dogs.

 ANIMAL HANDLER.
-Any Person employed by the City, assigned to AACC and charged by the [Mayor][Mayor's designee] to humanely receive, inspect, feed, clean and care for Animals Impounded at AACC, to assist the public and Rescue Groups in viewing and selecting Companion Animals and to perform other duties as assigned by the [Mayor][Mayor's designee].
+Any Person employed by the City, assigned to AACC and charged by the Mayor's designee to humanely receive, inspect, feed, clean and care for Animals Impounded at AACC, to assist the public and Rescue Groups in viewing and selecting Companion Animals and to perform other duties as assigned by the Mayor's designee.

 ANIMAL HEALTH TECHNICIAN or VET TECH.
-Any Person employed by the City, assigned to AACC and charged by the [Mayor][Mayor's designee] to assist the AACC Veterinarian.
+Any Person employed by the City, assigned to AACC and charged by the Mayor's designee to assist the AACC Veterinarian.